twsswt/resme/README.md

   9. Select the appropriate model file and Scenario object.
   10. Finish
   11. Name the representation file (default is 'Responsibility Model').

+##Notes on Version Numbers

+Version numbers may vary slightly, as they are defined in three seperate locations:

+1) site.xml, for the update site
+2) feature.xml, for the bundle of projects
+3) the individual manifests of the projects